archondigital/archondigital.github.io/_posts/2010-07-20-getting-the-menu-on-wordpress-3-0-to-work-with-thematic.md

 ---
+published: true
-title: Getting the Menu on WordPress 3.0 to Work with Thematic
+post_title: Getting the Menu on WordPress 3.0 to Work with Thematic
 author: Jon Cuevas
 excerpt: 'One of the best new feature to come out of WordPress 3.0 is the menu editor.
 This drag-&-drop approach enables you to create custom navigation without being limited to the page or category hierarchy.'
 layout: post